A nonprofit global initiative of the Human Development ProjectPublic launch October 2026

 I write this in fear that I will never do justice to what these 15 weeks have meant to me.
 It was a transformation not unlike becoming literate.
 The world is forever changed.
 I am forever grateful.

-Harvard Extension cohort
+Harvard cohort

 I felt like someone should have warned me, because I never would have dreamed that a school experience would end up being this deep and rewarding.
 I never expected that I could have a transformative experience in school.

-Harvard Extension cohort
+Harvard cohort

 I had yet to experience a class that impacted me more than this one in my final semester.
 The improvements I have already made on my own life are incomparable to any other course I have ever taken.
 Being able to study this material while applying it to my life is the way I believe education should always be.

-Harvard Extension cohort
+Harvard cohort

 Scientific boundaries